fraserdale/freeCarts/README.md

 # Instructions
 1. Install [Node.js](https://nodejs.org/en/download/)
+2. Navigate into the freeCarts directory
-2. In command prompt/terminal type `npm i`
+3. In command prompt/terminal type `npm i`
-3. Fill in the `config.json ` file. (more instructions below)
+4. Fill in the `config.json ` file. (more instructions below)
-4. In command prompt/terminal type `npm start`
+5. In command prompt/terminal type `npm start`

 ### Tips
 Make the channel that the carts are output in a channel where users cannot type (no error handling)